 Russia past and present, from a historian in Cambridge

-Mark B. Smith’s new book, The Russia Anxiety: And How History Can Resolve It, comes out with Allen Lane / Penguin in July.
+Mark B. Smith’s new book, The Russia Anxiety: And How History Can Resolve It, came out with Allen Lane / Penguin in July.
+The publisher writes:

 Time and again, we judge Russia by unique standards.
 We have usually assumed that it possesses higher levels of cunning, malevolence and brutality.
 Yet the country has more often than not been a crucial ally, not least against Napoleon and in the two world wars.
 We admire its music and its writers.
 We lavish praise on the Russian soul.
 And still we think of Russia as a unique menace.
 What is it about this extraordinary country that consistently provokes such excessive responses?
 And why is this so dangerous?